Questions to Ask at Your First OBGYN Appointment

 The most exciting appointments in the pregnancy journey are ultrasound appointments and heartbeat appointments.
 Your first few appointments may not be either of these and even though it is disappointing, it’s okay.
 Don’t freak out, they will check soon!

-The prenatal appointments can be intimidating and sometimes confusing if you aren’t clear on what your doctor means when discussing future appointments or tests with you.
+The prenatal appointments can be intimidating and sometimes confusing if you aren’t clear on what your OBGYN means when discussing future appointments or tests with you.
 Do not be intimidated by this, just ask the questions you have and do not leave until you feel comfortable with the answers.
-The medical world for non-medical people (ahem, me) can feel overwhelming and confusing but this is just the beginning of learning how to be an advocate for yourself and your new baby.
+The medical world for non-medical people (ahem, most of us) can feel overwhelming and confusing but this is just the beginning of learning how to be an advocate for yourself and your new baby.
 No question is stupid, so speak up, and be confident!